Esri/arcgis-maps-sdk-dotnet-samples/src/Forms/Shared/Samples/Network Analysis/NavigateRoute/readme.md

 # Navigate route

-Use a routing service to navigate between two points.
+Use a routing service to navigate between points.

 ![Navigate route sample](NavigateRoute.jpg)

 ## Use case

-Navigation is often used by field workers while traveling between two points to get live directions based on their location.
+Navigation is often used by field workers while traveling between points to get live directions based on their location.

 ## How to use the sample